 basal insulin and insulin resistance

 The other unfortunate fact is that the insulin produced in response to food is less than half of the amount of insulin that your body produces.
-You pancreas is constantly producing basal insulin to manage the flow of energy out of your liver and to remove excess energy from your blood stream.
+Your pancreas is constantly producing basal insulin to manage the flow of energy out of your liver and to remove excess energy from your bloodstream.

 Implementing an intermittent fasting regimen can be useful for people who find that reducing the dietary insulin load doesn’t lead to enough reduction in appetite.

 As detailed in the how to use your glucose metre as a fuel gauge article, waiting until your blood glucose levels drop can be a useful way to increase the timing between meals and to understand whether your hunger is real.
-Once your blood glucose levels normalise you can even use your your bathroom scale to help time your fasting / feasting cycle to achieve your weight loss goals.
+Once your blood glucose levels normalise you can even use your bathroom scale to help time your fasting/feasting cycle to achieve your weight loss goals.

 You can get a substantial decrease in insulin levels with a regular 18 to 24 hour fast.
 After this drop in insulin you may find your hunger levels actually decrease after a longer period of not eating.